 Romaji: Futari ga moshimo samete / me o mirya tsurenakute

-🗣 Japanese Insight: "Sameru" (冷める) means to lose heat or passion, and "Tsurenai" (つれない) describes someone who is unkind, cold, or indifferent.
+🗣 Japanese Insight: "Sameru" (冷める) means to lose heat or passion, while "Tsurenai" (つれない) refers to being cold, indifferent, or lacking in compassion.

-In a song swearing eternal love, the songwriter dares to imagine the cruel possibility of "the end of love."
-It is precisely because this anxiety exists that the "dearness" of the present moment stands out even more.
-Ray Charles may have been instinctively drawn to this melody because he felt the "coexistence of joy and sorrow" characteristic of soul music.
+In a song that vows eternal love, the lyrics daringly assume the cruel possibility of "the end of love."
+It is precisely because of this anxiety that the "preciousness" (itoshisa) of the current moment stands out even more.
+Ray Charles might have been instinctively drawn to this melody because it captures the "coexistence of joy and sorrow" characteristic of soul music.

 4. 笑ってもっと baby むじゃきに on my mind